The Surprising Health Benefits of Avocados

 Eating Tips

-• Combine avocado chunks with fish, pink grapefruit wedges, sliced scallion, and cilantro.
+Combine avocado chunks with fish, pink grapefruit wedges, sliced scallions, and cilantro.

-• Mash avocado with fresh lemon juice, a drizzle of olive oil, and a pinch of seasalt until well-blended then spread on bread instead of mayonaise for a creamy and healthier taste.
-To give it a litle kick, add a pinch of red pepper flakes.
+Mash avocado with fresh lemon juice, a drizzle of olive oil, and a pinch of sea salt until well-blended, then spread on bread instead of mayonnaise for a creamy and healthier taste.
+To give it a little kick, add a pinch of red pepper flakes.

 Buying Tips